Waukesha Christmas parade attack: Trial and sentencing

-During his trial, Brooks was repeatedly removed from the courtroom after failing to comply with decorum; some of these instances included Brooks engaging in numerous interruptions, back talking, glaring, and other outbursts with Dorow.
+During his trial, Brooks was repeatedly removed from the courtroom after failing to comply with decorum under Illinois v.
+Allen; some of these instances included Brooks engaging in numerous interruptions, backtalking, glaring, and other outbursts toward Dorow.
 On October 24, 2022, Brooks was given the chance to offer the defense; however, due to Brooks's repeated misbehavior and failing to follow decorum, Dorow ruled that he had forfeited his right to call further witnesses (which would have included his mother) and declared the evidentiary stage of the trial over.
 Closing arguments were made on October 25, after which jury deliberations began that same day.
 The prosecution argued there was "overwhelming evidence" Brooks had intentionally rammed his SUV into the crowd.
 Brooks gave a tearful closing argument, implying that his vehicle may have malfunctioned.

 Before giving his closing argument, Brooks asked Dorow if she had instructed the jury on jury nullification.
 Dorow sent the jury away so that she could warn Brooks, outside their presence, that he was not allowed to make that argument.
-Dorow cited case law which held that jury nullification was not a proper argument and that she had the power to shut down any argument that went outside the bounds of the law.
+Dorow cited case law, which held that jury nullification was not a proper argument and that she had the power to shut down any argument that went outside the bounds of the law.
 Brooks engaged in a lengthy debate with the judge, during which he insisted that he be allowed to "inform the jury of the truth".
 Dorow maintained her position and warned Brooks that if he persisted in raising the issue of jury nullification, he would forfeit his right to give a closing argument.
 Eventually, the prosecution suggested that rather than immediately revoking his right to a closing argument, Brooks would be allowed to make his closing argument, and the prosecution would handle any improper arguments through objection.
 The judge agreed.
 Within the first minute of his closing argument, Brooks argued for jury nullification.
-The prosecution swiftly objected and the jury was told to disregard the argument.
+The prosecution swiftly objected, and the jury was told to disregard the argument.

 On October 26, the jury returned with guilty verdicts on all 76 counts, after deliberating for a total of three hours and fifteen minutes.

 Brooks was sentenced on November 16, 2022.
 Dorow imposed six life sentences without the possibility of parole, one for each of the deceased victims, to be served consecutively.
-For the 61 counts of reckless endangerment, she sentenced Brooks to a total of 762 years of initial confinement and 305 years of extended supervision.
+For the 61 counts of reckless endangerment, she sentenced Brooks to a total of 762 1/2 years of initial confinement and 305 years of extended supervision.
 For the six counts of hit-and-run, he received 150 years to run concurrently with the reckless endangerment sentences.
 People attending the trial applauded when Dorow announced the sentence.